jokerzen/azureproject1/WRITEUP.md

 The main reason to go with App Service is simplicity.
 For this app there is no need for any feature of a VM, therefore, it would be better to use the much simpler App Service solution.
+The price for running this app is negligible in either case, but, as inexpensive as a VM is, the App Service has a Free tier.

 ### Assess app changes that would change your decision.
 I would consider changing to a VM model if I had a need to change associated networking or storage components,